Unraveling the Complexity of Memory in RL Agents: an Approach for Classification and Evaluation

 \begin{definition}[] \textbf{Memory Decision-Making} (\textbf{Memory DM}) -- is a class of POMDPs in which the agents decision-making process at time $t$ is based on the history $h_{0:t-1} = \{(o_i, a_i, r_i)\}_{i=0}^{t-1}$ if $t>0$ otherwise $h=\varnothing$.
 The objective is to determine an optimal policy $\pi^{*} (a_{t}\mid o_t, h_{0:t-1})$ that maps the current observation $o_t$ and history $h_{0:t-1}$ of length $t$ to an action $a_{t}$, maximizing the expected cumulative reward within a single POMDP environment $\mathcal{M}_P$: $J^\pi = \mathbb{E}_{\pi}\left[\sum\limits_{t=0}^{T-1}\gamma^t r_t\right]$, where $T$ -- episode duration, $\gamma \in [0,1]$ -- discount factor. \end{definition}

-In the Memory DM framework (Definition~\ref{def:memory_dm}), memory refers to the agent's ability to recall information from the past within a single environment and episode.
-In contrast, in the Meta-RL framework (see Appendix, Definition~\ref{def:meta_rl}), memory involves recalling information about the agent's behavior from other environments or previous episodes.
-To distinguish these concepts, we adopt the definitions of \textit{``Declarative memory''} and \textit{``Procedural memory''} from \autoref{subsec:memory_in_neuroscience}:
+In the Memory DM framework (\autoref{def:memory_dm}), memory refers to the agent's ability to recall information from the past within a single environment and episode.
+In contrast, in the Meta-RL framework (\autoref{def:meta_rl}), memory involves recalling information about the agent's behavior from other environments or previous episodes: